Last Updated Date: March 31, 2015

-- Contact Support by calling the DataStax escalation phone line and speak with a support engineer.
+- Contact Support by calling the DataStax escalation phone line to speak with a support engineer.
 The escalation number can be found in the “Welcome to DataStax” email or from Customer’s sales account manager.
 Customer’s Technical Contact will be asked for the Technical Contact’s name, company name, ticket number, contact number, and reason for the escalation.
-If a support engineer is not available an operator will take the information and generate an urgent support request.
+If a DataStax support engineer is not available an operator will take the information and generate an urgent support request.

 9. End of Life Policy